top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-Singapore Eat: Hokkien Street Bak Kut Teh (福建街肉骨茶) @ Chinatown
+Singapore Eat: Hokkien Street Bak Kut Teh (福建街肉骨茶) @ Hong Lim Food Centre

-The rich and flavourful dark broth of the bak kut teh, made from dark soy sauce, has a mild herbal taste, not bitter and not salty.
-Slurping the hot broth with pieces of soaked fried dough is the traditional way of eating the local delicacy.
-The large chunks of pork ribs meat is surprisingly more tender than expected.
+The Bak Kut Teh (Short Ribs) can be paired with yam rice and fried dough to make a typical full meal.
+The rich and flavourful dark broth of the bak kut teh, made from dark soy sauce, has a mild herbal taste, non-bitter and savoury.
+Slurping the hot broth with pieces of soaked fried dough is the traditional way to eat the local delicacy.
+The large chunks of pork ribs meat is surprisingly very tender.

-Hokkien Street Bak kut teh with short pork ribs
+Hokkien Street Bak Kut Teh (福建街肉骨茶): Bak kut teh with short ribs

-Hokkien Street Bak kut teh with long pork ribs
+Hokkien Street Bak Kut Teh (福建街肉骨茶): Bak kut teh with long ribs

 Address: